 The bigger picture starts with understanding how you spend your time, and then considering how you want to spend your time.

-At RAIN Group, we find it instructive to think of time in 4 categories.
+At RAIN Group, we find it instructive to think of time in 4 levels.
 TIME can be:

-Indeed, success follows as you accumulate time in the right categories.
+Indeed, success follows as you accumulate time in the right levels.
 Investments add up and eventually pay dividends.
 But you have to keep doing it to get the right return.